Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Thimbleberry Leaves

 Thimbleberries have soft, green, palmate, aromatic leaves.
-The leaves resemble the leaves of maples in shape and typically have between three and seven lobes.
+The leaves resemble maple leaves in shape and typically have between three and seven lobes.
+The leaves are much larger than most other Rubus species and can reach up to 10 inches long and across.

 Raspberry and Thimbleberry Leaves

-Thimbleberry Stems
+Thimbleberry Stems and Canes

 Thimbleberries grow large arching canes about ½ inch in diameter and up to 10 feet tall.
-The canes are thornless, covered in brown, reddish-brown, yellowish, or grayish bark.
+The canes are completely thornless, covered in brown, reddish-brown, yellowish, or grayish bark.
+Some of the bark begins to crack and peel on older canes, revealing whitish underneath.
+New shoots and stems may be green.
+Young canes have short, reddish, bristly hair (but no actual thorns).

 thimbleberry cane

 A thimbleberry cane.
-Note the lack of thorns, and the characteristic peeling brown bark.
+Note the lack of thorns and the characteristic peeling brown bark.

 Thimbleberry Flowers